-- Identity Crisis the student / pupil is distanced from their cultural / religious heritage and experiences discomfort about their place in society; - Personal Crisis the student / pupil may be experiencing family tensions; a sense of isolation, and low self-esteem; they may have dissociated from their existing friendship group and become more involved with a new and different group of friends; they may be searching for answers to questions about identity, faith and belonging; - Personal Circumstances migration; local community tensions; and events affecting the student / pupil's country or region of origin may contribute to a sense of grievance that is triggered by personal experience of racism or discrimination or aspects of Government policy; - Unmet Aspirations the student / pupil may have perceptions of injustice; a feeling of failure; rejection of civic life; - Experiences of Criminality which may include involvement with criminal groups, imprisonment, and poor resettlement / reintegration? - Special Educational Need students / pupils may experience difficulties with social interaction, empathy with others, understanding the consequences of their actions and awareness of the motivations of others.
+- group and become more involved with a new and different group of friends; they may be searching for answers to questions about identity, faith and belonging; - Personal Circumstances migration; local community tensions; and events affecting the student / pupil's country or region of origin may contribute to a sense of grievance that is triggered by personal experience of racism or discrimination or aspects of Government policy; - Unmet Aspirations the student / pupil may have perceptions of injustice; a feeling of failure; rejection of civic life; - Experiences of Criminality which may include involvement with criminal groups, imprisonment, and poor resettlement / reintegration? - Special Educational Need students / pupils may experience difficulties with social interaction, empathy with others, understanding the consequences of their actions and awareness of the motivations of others.

-However, this list is not exhaustive, nor does it mean that all young people experiencing the above are susceptible to radicalisation for the purposes of violent extremism.
+However, this list is not exhaustive, nor does it mean that all young people experiencing the above are at risk of radicalisation for the purposes of violent extremism.